 The InnKeeper's Personality Profiles

-Below are some bits explaining my personality using the Get Zyched Free Profile and Premium Work Report.
+Below are some bits explaining my personality using the Smarter About People Free Profile and Premium Work Report.
 On the MBTI page is a much more comprehensive look at what MBTI, Kiersey, & Jungian systems look like and how they apply to me.
+The Smarter About People profile uses the MBTI and Kiersey temperment as its foundation and rearranges the information to something that more closely resembles their Jungian source but using modern language and benefiting from modern research techniques.

 Joreth's Superpower - Super Comprehension